 ‘Heavy on words such as ‘abandon’, ‘reject’, ‘stand back’, ‘disengage’, the ‘plan of action’ calls us to make radical changes.
 It demands that we shift our goals away from the fantasy status of the ‘successful’ artist.
 It all makes our new role seem far less glamorous than our dreams may have envisaged – insisting that we renounce our vanity, abandon our egos, move towards collectivism and anonymity; in short, commit ‘career suicide’.’

-[audience laughter at animated GIF of kitten asking: ‘what the fuck you doing?’]
+[audience laughs at animated GIF of kitten asking: ‘what the fuck you doing?’]

 I know I’ve not given them the answers that they’ve wanted.
 I’ve tried to balance the time that I’ve had between these three things: education, action and reflection.
 A virtuous circle of activity which I believe every human being should be allowed the time to do.
 That is: researching and learning about the world, taking action to address the problems that you see, and then reflecting and adapting your behaviour and actions, and then researching and learning more about the world, and so on.
 But in reality… most of my time was spent in the hard graft of organising, which it seems slightly absurd to try to document.
 It would probably take as long to document as it takes to do.
 It largely involves: writing vast amounts of emails, newsletters, Facebook posts for each of the individual projects and campaigns I’ve been involved in.